camillacolser/senes/readme.md

 * Shoulda

 ## Instructions
+Note: OS X is required to run the app.
 This repository includes a folder `web` which contains the codebase for the API, and a folder `mobile` with the code for the Ionic mobile app.
 You will need a valid Fitbit account to connect the app to your Fitbit device.
 To get started, fork this repo and run:

 ```